Do you want to remove the author name from your WordPress blog posts?

 When you are ready to make this change live, click on the Update button.
 WordPress will now update all the posts to show the new author name.

 We hope this article helped you learn how to remove author name from WordPress posts.
-You may also want to see our guide on how to make money online blogging or see our expert picks for the best drag-and-drop WordPress page builders.
+You may also want to see our guide on how to bulk add posts and pages in WordPress and our expert picks of the best related posts plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.